 1: Avoid traveling during the golden week

-During the Golden Week, it is so incredible busy that public transportation is a no go.
+During the Golden Week, it is so incredibly busy that public transportation is a no go.
 Around 120 million people are traveling during this week.
 There was a traffic jam that lasted for one day last year, hard to imagine right?

 2: Don’t go to famous tourist attractions or cities

-3: Book your tickets in advance
+3: Book your tickets and hotels in advance

 Because more than 100 million people are traveling at the same time, tickets for public transportations are sold out at least one week before the Holiday.
-Make sure you book your tickets in advance if you like to travel.
+Make sure you book your tickets and hotels in advance if you like to travel.

-4: Don’t go against the stream; go with the flow!
+4: Don’t go against the stream, go with the flow!

 Don’t panic, don’t rush, just go with the flow!
 Just remind yourself that you might not be used to the big crowds but the Chinese people are, so it will work out just fine.